Home » Modern British Drama » Tom Stoppard’s Rosencrantz and Guildenstern Are Dead

 It’s just a man failing to reappear, that’s all that’s real: here one minute and gone the next and never coming back–an exit, unobtrusive and unannounced, a disappearance gathering weight as it goes on, until, finally, it is heavy with death.

-From the beginning of history, humans have struggled to deny or weaken this truth.
+From the beginning of history, humans have struggled to deny, hide, poeticise, philosophise or otherwise avoid this truth.

 No…no…not for us, not like that.
 Dying is not romantic, and death is not a game which will soon be over….Death is not anything…death is not…It’s the absence of presence, nothing more…the endless time of never coming backa gap you can’t see, and when the wind blows through it, it makes no sound….
 (The light has gone upstage.
 Only GUIL and ROS are visible as Ros’s clapping falters to silence.)

 Death is not an instantaneous dramatic act.
-It is a perpetual non-existence.
-Ros and Guil are there; then they are not there.
+It is a perpetual non-existence, an everlasting non-presence.
+Ros and Guil are here; then they are not here.

 5. What is real?, OR, When is anything real?, OR, What is the nature of reality?